 In addition to formal evaluation processes, students are encouraged to provide feedback on their experiences in courses and programs when they have specific concerns.
 Students are invited to discuss any concerns specific to faculty members at the earliest possible time.
-If this does not lead to a satisfactory resolution of their concerns, the student can bring the concern to the attention of the Program Director and, if still unresolved, to the Associate Dean for Education and Student Affairs.
+If this does not lead to a satisfactory resolution of their concerns, the student can bring the concern to the attention of the Program Director and, if still unresolved, to the appropriate Associate Dean (see Organization of the School of Nursing).

-URSON program outcomes data on graduation rates, employment rates, NCLEX pass rates, and APRN certification exam pass rates are updated on an annual basis and are available on our website. https://son.rochester.edu/institutional-effectiveness/outcomes-data.html
+URSON program outcomes data on graduation rates, employment rates, NCLEX pass rates, and APRN certification exam pass rates are updated on an annual basis and are available on our SON website.

-For additional details about our approach and process for assessment and program evaluation, please see the University's assessment webpage at: https://www.rochester.edu/provost/academic-administration-accreditation-and-assessment/assessment/.
+For additional details about our approach and process for assessment and program evaluation, please see the University's assessment website.